-4 Credits (4 Lecture 0 Lab 0 Shop)

-4 Hrs/Wk (4 Hrs.
-Lecture) 15 wks
+4 Credits (4 Lecture 0 Lab 0 Shop) 4 Hrs./Wk.
+(4 Hrs.
+Lecture) 15 wks.

-This is the first course in a typical threesemester sequence covering the basic

-calculus of real variables.
-Calculus I

-introduces the concept of limits and applies

-that concept to the definitions of derivative

-and integral of a function.
-Derivatives and

-their applications are covered as well as

-integrals and their applications.
-The course

-will also include the differentiation and

-integration of transcendental functions.
-See

-page 33 for placement & prerequsite chart.
+This is the first course in a typical threesemester sequence covering the basic calculus of real variables.
+Calculus I introduces the concept of limits and applies that concept to the definitions of derivative and integral of a function.
+Derivatives and their applications are covered as well as integrals and their applications.
+The course will also include the differentiation and integration of transcendental functions.
+See page 37 for placement & prerequisite chart.